 The femoral artery is located superficially within the femoral triangle, and is thus easy to access.
 This makes it suitable for a range of clinical procedures.

 One such procedure is coronary angiography.
 Here, the femoral artery is catheterised with a long, thin tube.
-This tube is navigated up the external iliac artery, common iliac artery, aorta, and into the coronary vessels.
+This tube is navigated up through the external iliac artery, common iliac artery, aorta, and into the coronary vessels.
 A radio-opaque dye is then injected into the coronary vessels, and any wall thickening or blockages can be visualised via x-ray.

 Other Arteries of the Thigh

-The obturator artery arises from internal iliac artery in the pelvic region.
+The obturator artery arises from the internal iliac artery in the pelvic region.
 It descends via the obturator canal to enter the medial thigh, bifurcating into two branches: